eilw/Makers-wkend-challenges/README.md

 * A user can delete a project
 * A user can drag a task between projects
 * The projects stores the new tasks
-* A user can add a location to the task
-* A user can open a map and see the location of where the tasks are